 Watkins Glen State Park can close trails, and closes for a long period during the winter.
 Always check with the park website for more information about which trails are open before venturing out.

-Watkins Glen State Park contains an absolutely amazing gorge trail through the main section of the park.
+Watkins Glen State Park contains a gorge trail through the main section of the park.
 Watkins Glen is located in southern upstate New York, at the southern tip of Lake Seneca in the Finger Lakes.
-Therefore, it’s fairly close to Pennsylvania and even reachable from New Jersey.
+Therefore, it’s fairly close to Pennsylvania and easily reachable from New Jersey.

 Watkins Glen Directions

 Before heading to Watkins Glen, I knew the entrance to the State Park was in the middle of town.
 This is a unique feature for this park, as not many (or any?!)
-State Parks have entrances that are along a main road in a town.
+State Parks in the mid-Atlantic area have entrances that are along a main road in a town.
 Normally we’re driving back roads for several miles before even coming to a State Park entrance.